Friedrich Silaban

 Friedrich Silaban (16 December 1912 – 14 May 1984) was an Indonesian architect.
-His most well-known designs, such as the Istiqlal Mosque and the Gelora Bung Karno Stadium in Jakarta, were commissioned during the presidency of Sukarno.
+His most well-known designs, such as the Istiqlal Mosque and the Gelora Bung Karno Sports Complex, in particular the Main Stadium in Jakarta, were commissioned during the presidency of Sukarno.
 Silaban preferred architectural modernism over traditional Indonesian styles.

 Early life and education

 Silaban was born on 16 December 1912 in the village of Bonan Dolok, today in Samosir Regency, as the fifth child of a Batak Protestant Christian Church pastor, Rev. Jonas Silaban.
 He completed his basic education in Tapanuli, graduating in 1927 before moving to Batavia to attend the Koningin Wilhelmina School, where he studied building design and construction.
 He graduated from there in 1931.